DevonQH/devonqh.github.io/index.md

 [Github](https://github.com/DevonQH/RL_summ) NLP Lab, THU.

+In this project, we used hierarchical reinforcement learning method for text summarization, and achieved the state-of-art ROUGE score on NewYork Times dataset.

 #### Using Reinforment Learning in TCP Initial Window Selection.

 [Github](https://github.com/Alan-Nie/nginx) Netman Lab, THU.

+In this project, we used grouping algorithms for grouping clients and slide window UCB for initial window selection.
+Our algorithm can improve the network performance (rtt + latency) by up to 50 percent.
+Our algorithm are also used in online tests at Baidu's data centers and proved to improve by 10% in real cases.

 ## About My Life

 My life is full of happiness and good luck.
 I have a great soul mate, Joris, who is also caring for my personal life.
-Our girl -- Teacher Cang, a one-year old hamster likes to chub woods.
-Also, our parents are quite warm-hearted and supports our relationship.
+Our girl -- Teacher Cang -- a one-year-old hamster likes to chub woods.
+Also, our parents are quite warm-hearted and support our relationship.